Bacalar Lagoon (Seven Colors Lagoon) – Costa Maya

 Common Complaints

-The drive from the port can feel long, and some visitors wish they had more time at the lagoon.
-On cloudy days, the water colors may appear less vibrant.
+• The drive from the port can feel long, and some visitors wish they had more time at the lagoon.

 Final Thoughts

 Bacalar Lagoon is a breathtaking natural wonder and one of the most rewarding day trips from Costa Maya.
 Whether you’re swimming, kayaking, or simply relaxing by the water, it’s a peaceful escape that feels worlds away from the busy cruise port.
+The lagoon’s seven shades of blue, calm freshwater, and lush surroundings create an unforgettable experience for travelers seeking beauty, serenity, and a deeper connection with nature.

 For more ideas, explore my full list of the best things to do in Costa Maya.